May I visit the monastery during the pandemic?

 If I stay at the monastery overnight, do I have to keep the Eight Precepts?

-Yes, all residents of the community observe a minimum of Eight Precepts.
+Due to the pandemic, we are closed to overnight visitors at the vihara through the spring of 2021.
+All residents of the community observe a minimum of Eight Precepts.
 Exceptions for the 6th precept can be made for medical reasons.

 Is there cell phone access at the vihara?

-For some providers only, but you can use the vihara land line if needed.
+For some providers only, but you can use the vihara land line, if needed.